FAQEED Article 12EU

 What information and metrics are reportable?

-For performance, Annex VII points to the last full calendar year and key performance indicators covering energy consumption, power utilisation, temperature set points, waste heat utilisation, water usage, and renewable-energy use.
-The Commission delegated regulation sets out the information and KPIs for the reporting obligation and the first sustainability indicators used for rating.
+For performance, Annex VII points to the last full calendar year and KPIs covering energy consumption, power utilisation, temperature set points, waste heat utilisation, water usage, and renewable-energy use.
+Delegated Regulation (EU) 2024/1364 supplies the detailed fields and calculation methods.
+It also defines the first calculated indicators: power usage effectiveness, water usage effectiveness, energy reuse factor, and renewable energy factor.

 • Facility identity: name, owner, operator, operating start date, and municipality.